Quality objectives for the Prostate Cancer Registry

 The Cancer Registry of Norway, in collaboration with, among others, the pharmaceutical industry and the Norwegian Cancer Society, has joined forces in a project to establish a better overview of current drug cancer treatment, both with the existing and the new cancer drugs.
 The project has been named INSPIRE and aims to obtain data on drug treatment directly from professional systems in hospitals.

-Medical cancer treatment is now reported regularly from the three largest health regions: South-Eastern Norway Regional Health Authority, Western Norway Regional Health Authority and Central Norway Regional Health Authority-Norway.
+Medical cancer treatment is now reported regularly from the three largest health regions: South-Eastern Norway Regional Health Authority, Western Norway Regional Health Authority and Central Norway Regional Health Authority.
 For these three regions, data collection is largely complete for all local health authorities from 2019 onwards.
 Northern Norway Regional Health Authority is not included in the data collection, but will do so as soon as they have introduced a new professional system for drug cancer treatment.
 Medical cancer treatment that the patient takes at home, and which is prescribed on an H-prescription, is reported from NPR to the Cancer Registry.
 Here are complete data from 2019 onwards for the entire country.

 Radiation data are not dependent on manual reporting, and complete vintages are sent to the Cancer Registry of Norway directly from the country's ten radiation units.
 The Cancer Registry of Norway has complete information on radiation therapy in Norway up to and including 2022.